nicholasburka/reach-vue-tutorial/README.md

     }
   }
 ```
+- fund the wallet with 10 Algos from the devnet faucet and update the balance

 ### Building the UI to Connect, Display, and Fund a Wallet
 Wallet.vue component to display the interface for our Wallet